isaacnmm/pestpolicy-hugo2XX/content/posts/dawn-dish-soap-for-fleas/index.md

 Witnessing my pets scratching, or even falling ill from flea bites is distressing.
 So, you're wondering, can Dawn dish soap (the household detergent)
 [really kill [fleas](https://pestpolicy.com/spraying-yard-with-dawn-for-fleas/)](https://pestpolicy.com/best-flea-treatment-for-puppies/)
 on your dogs or cats?
 **Certainly!
 Dawn dish soap can kill fleas on your cats and dogs, but it's a less effective flea control method compared to IGR sprays.
-Although it can easily remove grease and oil from wild birds, the flea-killing process is different.�**
+Although it can easily remove grease and oil from wild birds, the flea-killing process is different.**
 - *According to Dr. Andrea Miller, Dawn **dish soap works by degreasing the fleas' protective exoskeleton waxy *through the*surfactant effect**, essentially drowning them.
-Also, the fleas become susceptible to dehydration, and other environmental stressors.�*
+Also, the fleas become susceptible to dehydration, and other environmental stressors.*
 - *Also, Dawn dish soap reduces the surface tension of water, which means that when you use it to bathe your pet, fleas lose their ability to stay afloat on the water's surface.
 This causes them to sink and drown - drowning agent.*
 Let's get into the details!
-**But first, check these alternative flea shampoos for cats and dogs.��**
+**But first, check these alternative flea shampoos for cats and dogs.**

 ## How Will Dawn Dish Soap Kill Fleas?
 Dawn dish soap works to clean oil, grime, and grease on wild birds and pets through a chemical reaction called emulsification.

 - Emulsification with Blue Dawn is the result of a chemical reaction between hydrogen peroxide and fatty substances, such as oils from food residue; as explained by a certified veterinarian[Dr. Andrea Miller](https://libertypethospital.com/our-team/).
 **However; **
-The flea-killing process uses a different process than emulsification.�Like all dish detergents, Dawn Dish Soap is a surfactant.
+The flea-killing process uses a different process than emulsification.Like all dish detergents, Dawn Dish Soap is a surfactant.
 - A surfactant will reduce the surface tension of water and other liquids with which it comes into contact.
 **Method 1: Reduces surface tension of water  makes fleas sink and drown.**
-*�*
+**
 Typically flea treatments come in the form of topical pesticide solutions such as sprays or powders that need to be used directly on your pet.
 - Dawn dish soap doesnt kill fleas directly (as pesticides do) - but does so by reducing the surface tension of the water and hence makes the flea sink to its death.
 - The flea's exoskeletons are made of a protective waxy layer that enables the adult fleas to float on water.
 So, dawn (plus other comparable soaps) will reduce surface tension that yields the exoskeleton, and hence the adult fleas will sink and drown.
 Dawn dish soap (compared to dog flea shampoo) destroys fleas' exoskeletons and kills them.
-B *ut first: How Soap Reduces the Surface Tension Of Water.�* https://www.youtube.com/watch?v=hfXZEpw0qrQ
+B *ut first: How Soap Reduces the Surface Tension Of Water.* https://www.youtube.com/watch?v=hfXZEpw0qrQ
 Notably, ordinarily, fleas have a waxy layer, and their small size prevents them from the break the surface tension of water.
 But with dish soap, the surfactants will make the fleas sink and drown quickly.
 The dawn soap makes the pet's waxy cuticle absorb water and thus drown.